-Contacting Us:
+Contacting Us

-- Please come to office hours, or email: irourke@uvic.ca or khning@uvic.ca.
-Do not message us through Brightspace (we will not receive it!) - Please include "Psyc 375" in the subject line of your e-mail and make sure you include your name and student number at the end of your message - Please allow 2 business days for a reply.
-If we have not replied within that time frame, re-send your message and let us know it is the second time you are sending it - Please do not contact us to find out when assignments or exams will be graded.
-As soon as the grades are ready, they will be posted - You need to make an appointment to see your TA.
-You do not need to make an appointment to see Dr. Rourke during office hours, however, priority will be given to those students who have booked an appointment
+- Please come to office hours, or email: irourke@uvic.ca or chenxiw@uvic.ca.
+Do not message us through Brightspace (if you do, there's no guarantee we'll receive it!). - Please include "Psyc 375" in the subject line of your e-mail and make sure you include your name and student number at the end of your message.
+We have several hundred students across various classes, so that information will help us respond to you much more quickly! - Please allow 2 business days for a reply.
+If we have not replied within that time frame, re-send your message and let us know it is the second time you are sending it. - Please do not contact us to find out when assignments or exams will be graded.
+As soon as the grades are ready, they will be posted, and we will post an announcement. - You need to make an appointment to see your TA (via email). - You do not need to make an appointment to see Dr. Rourke during office hours, however, priority will be given to those students who have booked an appointment (see Brightspace for information on how to book an appointment with Dr. Rourke via Microsoft Bookings).